 Old fashioned liver and onions - frying method

-- Place the liver in a colander and clean it under running water to get rid of excess blood then use a kitchen towel to pat it all dry.
+- Place the liver in a colander and rinse it under running water to remove excess blood.
+Pat dry with a kitchen towel.

-- Remove any tough membrane that may be on the surface of the liver.
-You can soak the liver in milk for about 30 minutes to get rid of the strong liver smell, but this is an optional step.
+- Remove any tough membrane from the liver's surface.
+Optionally, soak the liver in milk for about 30 minutes to reduce the strong liver smell.

-- Transfer the liver to a plate, top with the bacon, onions and apples and cover with aluminium foil to keep warm.
-Proceed on to make the sauce.
+- Once fried, transfer the liver to a plate, layer with bacon, onions, and apples.
+Cover with aluminum foil to keep warm, then proceed to make the sauce.

-- Prepare the gravy (see method below), transfer the fried liver, onions, bacon, and apples to a serving plate, and drizzle the sauce on top.
-Enjoy your old fashioned liver and onions with a side dish of your choice!
+- Prepare the gravy as per the method described below.
+To serve, place the fried beef liver, onions, bacon, and apples on a serving plate.
+Season with salt and generously drizzle the gravy on top.
+Enjoy your old-fashioned liver and onions with a side dish of your choice!½ teaspoon salt

 How to cook liver in the oven

-- Proceed on to fry the sliced liver for about 3 minutes on each side or until browned.
+- Proceed to fry the sliced liver for about 3 minutes on each side or until browned.
 Transfer the liver to the casserole dish so that you now have onions and apples at the bottom, the liver in the middle, and finally, the remaining onions and apples.
-Lay the bacon on top, drizzle with gravy, cover with an aluminium foil and bake for 20 minutes at 365° F (approximately 180° C).
+Lay the bacon on top, drizzle with gravy (see gravy instructions below), cover with aluminum foil, and bake for 20 minutes at 365° F (approximately 180° C).
+Once done, season with salt, then serve.

 Sauce

 - Melt butter under low heat.
-Add in the flour, black pepper, garlic, and ginger powder then use a whisk to stir.
-Continue stirring until it turns brown (for about 3-5 minutes).
+Add in the flour, black pepper, onion powder, garlic, and ginger powder then use a whisk to stir.
+Continue stirring until it turns brown (for about 3-5 minutes).2 tablespoon butter or clarified butter, 2 tablespoon flour, ½ teaspoon garlic powder, ½ teaspoon black pepper, ½ teaspoon ginger powder

-- Once browned, add the stock and allow to simmer for a further 2 minutes.
+- Once browned, add the stock and allow to simmer for a further 2 minutes.1 cup vegetable or chicken stock

 - Continue whisking until thick then serve with the fried liver or drizzle on top of the casserole dish to bake.